droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 >
 > When the players regain consciousness, they find themselves disarmed and lashed to the trunk of the Gulthias Tree, with webs of small, black roots extruding from the tree’s base and penetrating their skin.
 A player is restrained while bound in this way, and poisoned for as long as the roots remain in their skin.
 A web of roots has AC 10, 10 hit points, and regenerates 10 hit points at initiative count 20 of each round if it has at least 1 hit point and isn’t in sunlight or running water.
 >
-> At the end of each hour that a player is infested by the tree’s roots, they must succeed on a DC 17 Constitution saving throw or take 1d6 necrotic damage.
+> At the end of each hour that a player is infested by the tree’s roots, they must succeed on a DC 17 Fortitude saving throw or take 1d6 necrotic damage.
 Their hit point maximum is reduced by an amount equal to the necrotic damage.
 This reduction lasts until the player finishes a long rest, and the player dies if this effect reduces their hit point maximum to 0.
 ## J5d.
 The Druidic Guards
 Immediately after the ritual begins, the two **druid assailants** and two **berserkers** work to prevent the players and Muriel from approaching the statue, by force if necessary.
 If she hasn’t already, Ludmilla retreats to the ritualists’ circle as soon as combat breaks out.
 As she does, she uses her action to create a *shroud of mist* with a 60-foot radius around the statue to cover her retreat.
 (See [[#J5e.
 The Shroud of Mist]] below.)
 She then uses her bonus action to summon her **shroud of shadows*** (see below).
 <br>